MusembiJoe/BBC-Final-year-Project/README.md

 ## Here, I am trying to do this project using core php .

-##### This project had been done for the requirements Software Engineering Courses which is done in (01-01-2020  to 31-04-2020).
+##### This project had been done for the requirements business Computing Courses which is done in your 4th year.

 <hr>

 #### Peoject Description: This Project is basically predict the disease based on your symptoms.
 After Entering the system you can Login or Registration.Login is not mandatory for checking the disease.
-First you have to select the portion of your body which you feel bad.Then After selecting some symtopmps you can get the result.

-#### Restriction : You can only check the front part of your body.And I am not working with the female part.

 #### Cautions : You Cannot surely 100% sure that this is the right disease.It's just analyze the symptoms and based on that symptoms that produce output.

-#### Credits : Some Symptoms and Disease Information are collected by Shoibe Akter and Nayeem-ul-Haque and the part of the skeleton are collected by Shoibe Akter🙂.

 <hr>